 In 2012, Governor Rick Snyder repealed a law mandating that motorcyclists wear helmets.Now you can opt to ride a motorcycle without a helmet in the state of Michigan.

-.Snyder also said that he valued a person’s decision to make their own choices.
+Snyder also said that he valued a person’s decision to make their own choices.
 In a statement, Snyder said, “While many motorcyclists will continue to wear helmets, those who choose not to deserve the latitude to make their own informed judgments.”

 Should I wear a motorcycle helmet?

 Ultimately, the decision to wear a motorcycle helmet is up to you.
-You should make an informed decision knowing that you risk endangering yourself in a motorcycle accident.
+You should make an informed decision knowing that you risk endangering yourself in a motorcycle accident

 The only real benefit to not wearing a motorcycle helmet is that it creates a less restrictive riding experience.
 Many motorcyclists find helmets to be bulky or inconvenient.However, there are a few medical concerns our motorcycle accident attorneys would like you to consider.

-showed thatYour risk of a fatal motorcycle accident increases exponentially the faster you’re driving, so if you plan to do a lot of highway travel, a helmet can help keep you safe.
+Your risk of a fatal motorcycle accident increases exponentially the faster you’re driving, so if you plan to do a lot of highway travel, a helmet can help keep you safe.

-analyzed the same data and ruled that wearing a motorcycle helmet could be good for your finances.
-“Economic costs saved from helmet use by society in states with a universal helmet law were, on average, $725 per registered motorcycle, nearly four times greater than in states without such a law ($198).”READ MORE: What to Do after a Motorcycle Accident >>
+TheCenters for Disease Control and Prevention analyzed the same data and ruled that wearing a motorcycle helmet could be good for your finances.
+“Economic costs saved from helmet use by society in states with a universal helmet law were, on average, $725 per registered motorcycle, nearly four times greater than in states without such a law ($198).”

 What do I have to do?